-A worker qualifies for Social Security benefits once they have worked for 40 quarters, typically 10 years of employment and is calculated using 35 years of earnings.
-The benefits come with crucial decisions that can drastically affect the quality of your retirement.
-The key question: when should you start taking Social Security retirement benefits?
-Consider all aspects of your family’s financial circumstances and your retirement planning prior to make any final decisions.
-Be sure to discuss with your spouse and a financial planner.
+A typical worker qualifies for Social Security benefits once they have worked for 40 quarters — typically 10 years of employment — and benefits are calculated using 35 years of earnings.
+These benefits come with crucial decisions that can drastically affect the quality of your retirement.
+And while you can get both your pension and Social Security benefits since your military service and Social Security benefits don’t overlap, survivor benefits may be affected.
+Ask a military retirement adviser if you have any questions.

-1. How long will you live (your family medical history)?
+- How long will you live?
+(Look at your family medical history.)

-2. How long will your spouse live (their family history)?
+- How long will your spouse live?
+(Look at their family medical history.)

-3. What is your income, and/or your spouse’s income?
+- What is your income and/or your spouse’s income?

-5. Does your spouse work or plan to keep working?
+- Does your spouse work or plan to keep working in retirement?

-As you can see, claiming Social Security benefits before your FRA will permanently reduce your benefits by 6.67% per year.
-Delaying retirement after your FRA will increase your benefit by 8% per year.
-Your family’s financial situation will determine if it makes sense to delay, or to take the benefit earlier at age 62.
-While conducting your financial planning, remember that at your death, your spouse is eligible to receive 50% of your benefits if they are also at normal retirement age and you have been married for more than 10 years.
-If you haven’t already, we recommend you create an account with the Social Security Administration so you can review your work history, check your projected benefit amount and confirm what constitutes “normal retirement age” for you.
+While conducting your financial planning, it is also important to remember that at your death, your spouse is eligible to receive 50% of your Social Security benefits if they are also at full retirement age and you have been married for more than 10 years.
+If you haven’t already, we recommend you create an account with the Social Security Administration so you can review your work history, check your projected benefit amount, and confirm what constitutes full retirement age for you.

-Retirement planning is not “one size fits all.”
-Different financial situations call for different solutions.
-By answering the questions above and knowing what your social security benefits are, you and your spouse can start to make informed decisions on funding your retirement and aging in place.
-Speak with a financial advisor before making any major decisions regarding your social security benefits.
+Retirement planning is not one size fits all.
+Different financial situations call for different solutions, both for Social Security and life insurance.
+By answering the questions above and knowing about extra social security benefits for veterans and what options for life insurance are available to you, you and your spouse can start to make informed decisions about funding your retirement and aging in place.